Quintam26/Contact-Manager/README.md

 This project was created using React, Redux, and Bootstrap.
-It's a simple app that allows users manage their conatcts using CRUD fucntionality.
+It's a simple app that allows users to manage their contacts using CRUD fucntionality.

 ## Get Started
 1. Fork and clone the repo.